 5.00pm: Clinic Draws to a Close.

 Time to discuss final cases with visiting student.
-Kate brings the list of phone calls that still need a response.
+Darcy brings the list of phone calls that still need a response.
 Folders are sorted, tables are cleared.
 Hopefully someone else at home is preparing the evening meal.